jay-brdy/Online-Store-Capstone/README.md

 * Checkout page form to take customer billing info
 * Checkout page takes information for a successful checkout
 * Users can edit quantity within the cart +/- and remove items
+* Cart shows price total

 4/11/2024 Working on...
-* Cart shows price total
+* Sort products on home page
 * Styling

 Future additions...